Updated: Public health management of cases and contacts associated with COVID-19

 Reporting and notification

 It is important for frontline health care providers to notify PHAs of cases of COVID-19 in accordance with jurisdictional reporting requirements.
-PHAs need to provide overall co-ordination with health care providers and provincial laboratories for the management and reporting of cases, and to establish communication links with all involved health care providers for the full duration of illness.
-PHAs should report confirmed cases of COVID-19, as well as probable cases where feasible, to PHAC within 24 hours of receipt of their own notification.
+PHAs need to provide overall coordination with health care providers and provincial laboratories for the management and reporting of cases, and to establish communication links with all involved health care providers for the full duration of illness.
+PHAs may voluntarily report confirmed cases of COVID-19, as well as probable cases where feasible, to PHAC within 24 hours of receipt of their own notification.
+National surveillance for Coronavirus disease (COVID-19) guidance is available.

 Guidance for health professionals related to laboratory testing is available.
-In addition, the Respiratory Virus Infections Working Group of the Canadian Public Health Laboratory Network has developed laboratory testing best practices for COVID-19 and has updated its protocol on microbiological investigation of emerging respiratory pathogens, including severe acute respiratory infections Reference 2, Reference 3.
+In addition, the Respiratory Virus Infections Working Group of the Canadian Public Health Laboratory Network has developed laboratory testing best practices for COVID-19 and has updated its protocol on microbiological investigation of emerging respiratory pathogens, including severe acute respiratory infections Footnote13 Footnote14.

 Clinical management/treatment

 Clinical management of the case, whether in the home or in an acute care setting, is based on the case's condition and at the discretion of the case's health care provider.
-Refer to relevant guidance on clinical management of patients with COVID-19.
+COVID-19 signs, symptoms and severity of disease: A clinician guide is available to inform clinicians on what is presently known about the clinical features of COVID-19, including signs and symptoms, incubation period, disease severity and risk factors for severe disease, SARS-CoV-2 VOCs and reinfection.

 Health care providers involved in home care for a case should follow interim guidance developed for infection prevention and control in home care settings.
 Guidance for household members providing care for a case in the home, or occupants/staff in a co-living setting, are detailed in Appendix 1.